NadirAliOfficial/Char-Coin/note.md

 # Issue 1
 The `vote_on_proposal` lacks critical checks to ensure that:
-1. a staker has not already submitted an unstake request, and
+1. a staker has not already submitted an unstake request

-2. a single staker is not voting on multiple proposals simultaneously.
+# Issue 2
+The following code block is intended to verify whether the voter initially staked 15 days ago.
+However, it only checks the first stake, allowing a user to stake a very small amount initially and then stake other amounts after 15 days.
+Consequently, the newly staked CHAR can be used to vote immediately, bypassing the intended lock-up period.